How to Lose Weight Without Losing Your Mind: The PonteFuerte Complete Guide

 However, when you dig deeper, the story falls apart.
 An extensive 2021 scientific review published in the Journal of the International Society of Sports Nutrition analyzed all the available evidence, including that original 2009 study, and their conclusions are clear:

-| Common Claim |
+| Common Claim | Scientific Evidence |

-False.
+| "Creatine causes hair loss." | False.
 No study has ever directly linked creatine supplementation to hair loss. |

-Misleading.
+| "Creatine increases DHT, which causes baldness." | Misleading.
 A single, non-replicated study showed a minor increase in DHT within normal levels. |

-Correlation, not causation.
+| "I took creatine and my hair started thinning." | Correlation, not causation.
 Intense resistance training itself can affect hormone levels. |

 In their own words, from their 2021 review: